sonic-net/DASH/documentation/dataplane/design/dash-routing-guidelines.md

 This article explains the basic steps to build a **routing table** (also known as a *forwarding* table) and how to use **mappings**.
 The route is a concept of ENI/VNIC, not a VNET (i.e. the route table is attached to ENI/VNIC) It is important to notice from the get go, **routing** and **mapping** are two different but complementary concepts, specifically:

 1. **Routing**.
 The route table is configured by the customer, depending upon how they want to route traffic.
 Or intercept via a firewall, or redirect.
 It must be clear that the routing table has the final say in the way the traffic is routed (Longest Prefix Match = wins).
 Routes can intercept **part** of the traffic and forward to next hop for the purpose of filtering

-For example, by default usually this entry applies:
+For example, by default usually this entry applies:- [Overview](#overview)

     `0/0 -> Internet (Default)`

     But the customer can override the entry and route the traffic as follows: